pjanec/DdsPerfTest/doc/DdsPerfTest.md

 Here's a breakdown of its architecture and key features:

 * **Multi-App Coordination**: The application can be run on several machines simultaneously.
 A discovery mechanism (
-  AppScan) allows each instance to find all other running instances on the network111111111.
+  AppScan) allows each instance to find all other running instances on the network.
 * **Centralized Control**: One instance acts as a controller.
 Through its UI (
-  MsgEdit), the user defines the test parameters, such as which message types to use, their publish rate, and their size222222222.
+  MsgEdit), the user defines the test parameters, such as which message types to use, their publish rate, and their size.
 These settings (

-  MasterSettings) are then published over DDS to all other app instances333333333.
+  MasterSettings) are then published over DDS to all other app instances.
 * **Dynamic Test Execution**: Each application instance receives the MasterSettings and dynamically adjusts its state.
-It creates or destroys publisher and subscriber objects to match the specification for its particular machine444444444.
-To simulate multiple applications on a single machine, each new publisher or subscriber can be assigned a different DDS participant5555.
+It creates or destroys publisher and subscriber objects to match the specification for its particular machine.
+To simulate multiple applications on a single machine, each new publisher or subscriber can be assigned a different DDS participant.

-* **Real-time Statistics**: Subscribers monitor the data they receive, tracking the total message count, the current message rate, and—most importantly—the number of **lost messages** by checking a sequence number in each message666.
-These statistics are published back over DDS7.
+* **Real-time Statistics**: Subscribers monitor the data they receive, tracking the total message count, the current message rate, and—most importantly—the number of **lost messages** by checking a sequence number in each message.
+These statistics are published back over DDS.

-* **Interactive Monitoring**: The SubsStatsMgr component collects the statistics from all subscribers across all machines and displays them in a consolidated table in the UI, providing a live overview of the network's health and performance8888.
+* **Interactive Monitoring**: The SubsStatsMgr component collects the statistics from all subscribers across all machines and displays them in a consolidated table in the UI, providing a live overview of the network's health and performance.

----

 ### **Usage Guide for Performance Testing**